Smoked ribs with beer

 My parents came to DC this weekend and my father loves to barbecue.
 So I decided to go to restaurant depot and grab some ribs.
 The ribs at the depot are amazing.
 They are cheap, they are untrimmed, and they are meaty.
 Remember to ask your butcher at your local supermarket for untrimmed meat when you barbecue.
 The fat protects, seasons, and keeps the meat moist.
 Since my fingers were quite messy from the rub at the beginning of cooking and quite saucy at the end of cooking I am limited on pics.
 But I cleaned up at times to get some delicious pictures.

-So tasty, so good..
+So tasty, so good.
 The best side for ribs...
 Beer!

-So tasty, so good..
-The best side for ribs...
-Beer!
+So tasty, so good.
+The best side for ribs… Beer!

 Ribs can be done many ways but smoked over hickory and apple takes the cake.
 First things first start your fire.
 For a quick reference to starting a fire click here.

 Next open your ribs up from their package and wash them.
 I like to rinse them under cold water and clean the blood from them.
 Next I remove the silver skin.
 If you ask around, every single barbecuer has a different take on the silver skin.
 I have found that the ribs are more tender and get a better smoke ring if you remove the silver skin.
-To remove the silver skin use a pairing knife to get under one end and slowly pull.
+To remove the silver skin use a paring knife to get under one end and slowly pull.
 If you are as lucky as I was it will all come off in one piece.
 Since my hands were all slimy from rinsing the ribs I failed to take a photo of removing the silver skin.
 But I have an illustration and photo below of spare ribs with the silver skin removed.

 If you pull from one end it should come off.
 Sometimes it is easier to start in the middle.
 If you have semi-frozen ribs, forget about trying to remove it.
-It won't happen.

 If you pull from one end it should come off.
 Sometimes it is easier to start in the middle.
 If you have semi-frozen ribs, forget about trying to remove it.
-It won't happen.

 Next dry the ribs with a towel or heavy duty paper towels.
 The cheap paper towels stick to the ribs and just make it plain ole hard to remove.
 Then dust with your favorite rub.
 I use a pizza shaker to apply my rub, but you can use an old spice bottle.
 My father helped me out.
 As you can see from the pictures, he is good at applying rub.